3dprintingletter/3dprintingletter.github.com/source/_posts/2013-03-12-an-interview-with-tracy-turner-project-manager-at-makerbot.markdown

 <br/>

 So... life at Makerbot seems very interesting.
 Thanks a lot Tracy!
+If you liked this post, you can sign up to the once-weekly [3D Printing newsletter](http://www.3dprintingletter.com/) for more exclusive interviews and news about 3D printing.